aodhanlutetiae/dj/index.md

 ## Module One: Data for news and journalism

-Getting started with data for journalism
+Techniques, ideas and practice for using data to produce journalism

 ## Learning (June 3+)